drfloob/literate-garbanzo/README.md

 [Source](2.venturi)

-The data needed for this clustering operation is quite a bit smaller than the data provided, so I created Venturi to serve as a parsing and filtering layer in the pipeline.
+The data needed for this clustering operation is significantly less than the size of the source data, so I created Venturi to serve as a parsing and filtering layer in the pipeline.

 The result is a Java process that acts as both a Kafka Consumer and
 Producer: